 Combine all the filling ingredients in a bowl and set aside.

-With floured hands, roll the dough into balls slightly larger than a golf ball.
+With floured hands (alternatively, use oil on your hands to stop the dough sticking), roll the dough into balls slightly larger than a golf ball.
 Lightly flatten a ball in your palm and place 1 teaspoon of the filling mixture in the centre.
 Fold the dough over the filling and seal to enclose.
 Repeat with the remaining dough and filling.

 Heat the oil in large frying pan over medium-high heat.
 Place a dough ball in the frying pan, spray the base of a plate or bowl with oil and use it to flatten the dough.
 Cook for 2–3 minutes until the dough puffs up and the underside is golden.
-Flip and cook for another 2–3 minutes until golden.
+Flip, flatten a little if needed, and cook for another 2–3 minutes until golden.

 Serve hot with the punch to the side.